-Applications submitted to the Non-Residential Equity Budget are subjected to a \$5 million cap per individual applicant entity.56 For the purposes of SGIP, an individual applicant entity is defined as follows:
+Applications submitted to the Non-Residential Equity Budget are subjected to a \$5 million cap per individual applicant entity.61 For the purposes of SGIP, an individual applicant entity is defined as follows:

 - 1. The various divisions and/or departments of a city shall together constitute an individual applicant entity (such as City Police Department and City Department of Public Health); - 2.
 The various divisions and/or departments of a county shall together constitute an individual applicant entity (such as County Office of Emergency Services; County Sheriff); - 3.
 Each unique state agency, municipal utility (such as a municipal water district), or joint powers authority shall constitute an individual applicant entity; - 4.
-Each unique university, college, or community college shall constitute an individual applicant entity, (i.e., as opposed to California's community college, state college and university systems as a whole); - Each school district shall constitute an individual applicant entity and shall be considered separately from any county or city entity; and - 6.
-All affiliates of a parent company and the parent company shall together constitute one individual applicant entity.
+Each unique university, college, or community college shall constitute an individual applicant entity, (i.e., as opposed to California's community college, state college and university systems as a whole): - Each school district shall constitute an individual applicant entity and shall be considered separately from any county or city entity; and the term "Emergency Feeding Organization" includes any non-profit that is distributing food to relieve situations of emergency and distress either in an upstream capacity to other organizations or directly to individuals.

-56 The individual applicant entity cap is applied to any projects subjected to the lottery as directed in D.20-10-015 and any additional waitlisted projects.
+61 The individual applicant entity cap is applied to any projects subjected to the lottery as directed in D.20-10-015 and any additional waitlisted projects.